-10. Domestic violence
+10. Domestic abuse

-The definition of domestic violence (DV) JK27 includes, any pattern of controlling or coercive or threatening behaviour, (psychological, physical, sexual, financial or emotional) between those aged 16 or over who are or who have been intimate partners or family members regardless of gender or sexuality.
+The definition of domestic abuse includes any pattern of controlling or coercive or threatening behaviour, (psychological, physical, sexual, financial or emotional) between those aged 16 or over who are or who have been intimate partners or family members regardless of gender or sexuality.

-The definition of harm as amended the Adoption & Children Act 2002: Impairment suffered from seeing or hearing the ill treatment of another' particularly in the home, even though they themselves have not been directly assaulted or abused
+The definition of harm as amended the Adoption & Children Act 2002: Impairment suffered from seeing or hearing the ill treatment of another' particularly in the home, even though they themselves have not been directly assaulted or abused.

-Coin Street recognises that DV-DA will have an impact on aspects of a child's life.
-The harm suffered will vary according to the child's resilience or otherwise to his or her circumstances.
+Coin Street recognises that DA will have an impact on aspects of a child or vulnerable adult's life.
+The harm suffered will vary according to the child's or adult's resilience or otherwise to his or her circumstances.
 We recognise that the victim's capacity to protect their child/ren is diminished through anxiety about their own circumstances.